Anquam Mahamoud

-Anquam Mahamoud is an American politician representing District 62B of the Minnesota House of Representatives, which includes Phillips and Powderhorn in South Minneapolis.
+Anquam Mahamoud (/en/ ahn-AHM) is an American politician representing District 62B of the Minnesota House of Representatives, which includes Minneapolis's Phillips and Powderhorn neighborhoods.
 Mahamoud is a member of the Minnesota Democratic-Farmer-Labor Party.

 Early life, education and career

-Mahamoud was born in San Diego, California and moved with her family to Minneapolis in 1998.
-She graduated with a B.S. in Psychology from Saint Catherine University in Saint Paul.
-Prior to her run for office, she worked as a substance treatment and mental health provider, including as the COO of Twin Cities Health Services, an organization that had its license revoked for licensing violations prior to Mahamoud's tenure as COO.
+Mahamoud was born in San Diego, California, and moved with her family to Minneapolis in 1998.
+She graduated with a B.S. in psychology from Saint Catherine University in Saint Paul.
+Before running for office, she worked as a substance treatment and mental health provider, including as COO of Twin Cities Health Services, an organization that had its license revoked for licensing violations before Mahamoud's tenure.

 Minnesota House of Representatives

-In February 2024, three-term representative Hodan Hassan (DFL) announced that she was not seeking re-election in 2024 for District 62B of the Minnesota House of Representatives.
-Soon after, Mahamoud announced her candidacy and sought the endorsement of the Democratic-Farmer-Labor party.
-She received the party's endorsement in a tight field of candidates vying for the seat and the other candidates dropped out prior to candidate filing, leaving the seat without a primary election.
-In the 2024 general election, Mahamoud won the seat, defeating Republican candidate Bob Sullentrop by nearly 75 percentage points.
+In February 2024, three-term representative Hodan Hassan announced that she would not seek reelection in 2024 for District 62B of the Minnesota House of Representatives.
+Soon after, Mahamoud announced her candidacy and sought the Democratic-Farmer-Labor party's endorsement.
+She received it and the other candidates dropped out before the candidacy filing deadline, so no DFL primary election was held.
+Mahamoud won the 2024 general election for the seat, defeating Republican nominee Bob Sullentrop by nearly 75 percentage points.